iconify/documentation/documents/pages/icon-finder/packages/index.md

 Core package is the main part of Icon Finder.
 It handles all actions, sends API requests, parses and organizes data and tells UI what to display.

-Code is completely asynchronous, it uses callbacks to send data to components package to render.
-Package is written in TypeScript for strict type checking.
+By default, code flow is completely asynchronous.
+When something changes, events are used send data to components package to render.

+Package is written in TypeScript for strict type checking and has a lot of unit tests to make sure it all works correctly.

 Core package can be used in the following environments:

 - Browser.
 It uses Fetch API to send API queries.
 - Node.js.
-It can use Axios to send API queries.
+It can use Axios to send API queries ([see documentation](./core/node-js.md)).

 You can also code custom module that sends API queries for any other environment.